pn18/S2016-421/README.md

 What is the public interface (Member Functions) for your system?
 Don't forget to pick a sweet name for your default namespace.

+## Homework 2 - Due Feb.
+15, 2016

+Implement a class heirachy using a base class and derived classes to implement a weapon for the Oops.Game.Player class.
+Think about what properties should be exposed through the base class interface, and what should be internal to the derived classes.
+As always, simpler is better - and follow the guidelines below.

 Use the General Guidelines below.

 # General Guidelines for OOP